-Table 5.
-Features of RAIDXpert2 (Continued)
+Table 4.
+RAIDXpert2 Features (Continued)

-RAIDXpert2 Feature Description Cache Support for Disks Various disk-caching options are supported: No Cache, Read Ahead Cache, Write Back Cache, Read Ahead and Write Back Cache.
-Note: By default, NVMe Physical disk Read Ahead and Write Back cache are always disabled.
-User cannot enable the setting as it may impact the operational performance of the NVMe disk Secure Erase All data on an array can be erased and ensured it is unrecoverable, even with advanced data recovery techniques.
-Consistency Check A Consistency Check is a background operation that verifies and corrects the mirror or parity data for fault-tolerant disks.
-It is recommended that a Consistency Check be run periodically on an array.
-Disk Roaming With disk roaming, SATA cables can be disconnected from their disks and shuffled without confusing RAIDXpert2.
-Note: Disconnect the SATA cables from the disks only when the system is shutdown.
-Disk roaming also allows: Disks to be moved to different slots in the backplane.
-RAIDXpert2 detects which disks belong to which arrays, regardless of where the disks are moved in the backplane.
-Disk(s) to be moved between systems.
-Note: It might not be possible to move disks between systems if they contain boot arrays.
-Fault Tolerance The following fault tolerance features are available with RAIDXpert2, in order to prevent data loss in case of a failed disk.
-Disk failure detection (automatic).
-Array rebuild using hot spares (automatic, if the hot spare is configured for this functionality).
-Hot-swap manual replacement of a disk without rebooting the system (available only for systems with a backplane that supports hot-swapping) is not recommend for disks that are part of the Boot Virtual Disk or are connected to the AMD RAID supported chipsets.
+RAIDXpert2 Feature Description Drive/Disk Roaming With disk roaming, SATA cables can be disconnected from their disks and shuffled without confusing RAIDXpert2.
+Note: Disconnect SATA cables from disks only when system is shutdown.
+Disk roaming allows: • Same system: Devices can be moved to different locations; RAIDXpert2 detects which devices belong to which arrays, regardless of device location. • Between systems: Device(s) to be moved between systems.
+Note: It might not be possible to move disks between systems if they contain the AMD RAID boot array.
+Fault Tolerance The following fault tolerance features are available with RAIDXpert2 to prevent data loss in case of a failed disk. • Disk failure detection (automatic). • Array rebuild using hot spares (automatic if the hot spare is configured for this functionality). • Hot swap - the manual replacement of a SATA device without rebooting the system (only available in systems with backplanes that support hot swap) Note: Hot swapping is not recommend for disks that are part of the Boot Virtual Disk or are connected to the AMD RAID supported chipsets.
 This applies to all chipsets.
-For example, if a disk fails in a RAID1, the array remains functional and data is read from the surviving mirrored disk.
+Hot-Swap Support Hot-swapping is not recommended for disks that are part of AMD RAID boot array.
 Mirror Rebuilding A broken mirrored array can be rebuilt after a new disk is inserted and the disk is designated as a spare.
-The system does not have to be rebooted.
-Multiple RAID Levels per Disk Support for multiple array levels per disk allows the administrator to create arrays of different RAID levels using the same disks.
+The system does not require rebooting.
+Native Command Queuing (NCQ) ng Native Command Queuing is a command protocol of SATA disks that are supported by RAIDXpert2.
+NCQ enables individual disks to internally optimize the order in which Read and Write commands are executed.
+RAIDXpert2 permits a maximum queue depth of up to 32 read/write commands per disk.
+Online Capacity Expansion (OCE) OCE is a process that allows the user to add storage capacity to an existing array without taking the system offline.
+It enables the user to increase total storage capacity of an array by integrating unused storage into the array.
+Data can be accessed while the disks are added and while data on the array is being redistributed.